I am in no way officially associated with Rowland S. Howard or his estate or any other entities

 I’ve had some time on my hands and what better way to stay safe at home by using some of that extra time working on this site?

-I wonder what Rowland’s take would be on 2020?
+I wonder what Rowland’s take would be on 2020 and beyond?

-A few months ago, the title track from his Pop Crimes album (criminally underrated) came on, and the bass line haunted me all over again.
+A few months ago, the title track from his Pop Crimes album (criminally underrated, like all of his works) came on, and the bass line haunted me all over again.

 I haven’t been able to get it out of my head since then.
 I picked up my bass with renewed enthusiasm and printed out the tabs for Pop Crimes!
 I’ve been stumbling along with it ever since but am getting so much better.